 - i) Reviewed and approved the Internal Audit Plan prepared by Tricor Axcelasia Sdn.
-Bhd. to ensure there is adequate scope and comprehensive coverage over the activities of the subsidiaries in the Group and that all the risk areas are audited annually. - ii) Reviewed two (2) Internal Audit Reports which covered the areas of Health, Safety and Environment Management, Procurement, Manufacturing and Inventory Management. - iii) The AC also reviewed the audit findings and recommendations to improve any weaknesses or non-compliance, and the respective Management's responses thereto.
-The Internal Auditors monitored the implementation of Management's action plan on outstanding issues through follow up reports to ensure that all key risks and control weaknesses are being properly addressed. - iv) Met with Internal Auditors during the financial year at the AC meetings held on 25 November 2021 and 23 May 2022 without the presence of any executive board members and employees of the Group. - v) Assessed the adequacy of scope, functions, competency and resources of the Internal Audit functions.
+Bhd., a professional internal audit services company outsourced by the Company to ensure there is adequate scope and comprehensive coverage over the activities of the Company and its subsidiaries ("the Group") and that all the risk areas are audited semi-annually. - ii) Reviewed two (2) Internal Audit Reports which covered the areas of Procurement and Manufacturing. - iii) The AC also reviewed the audit findings and recommendations to improve any weaknesses or non-compliance, and the respective Management's responses thereto.
+The Internal Auditors monitored the implementation of Management's action plan on outstanding issues through follow up reports to ensure that all key risks and control weaknesses are being properly addressed. - iv) Met with Internal Auditors during the financial year under review at the AC meetings held on 23 February 2023 and 24 August 2023 without the presence of any executive board members and employees of the Group. - v) Assessed the adequacy of scope, functions, competency and resources of the Internal Audit functions.